 All that to say, we don’t want to only look after our children’s internal worlds.
 We also need to look at how we can organise their external worlds.
 That stylishly designed family schedule you’ve seen the crafty mums throw together on Pinterest could still provide a valid function.
 Managing our children’s immediate environment through clear and consistent routines, expectations and boundaries will increase their feelings of safety and security and will give them a sense that, amidst all the turmoil, there is still some predictability and consistency in the world.
 Because the brain loves patterns and predictability, sticking to routines and expectations as much as possible is a simple way to reduce the intensity of the brain’s threat level and our children’s stress response.

 As much as it is about parents and children, it is also about families.
-Over the next few weeks and months it will be important to create and maintain a fun, caring and predictable family environment that will make all family members feel safe and secure – regardless of what is going on in the world.
+It’s important to create and maintain a fun, caring and predictable family environment that will make all family members feel safe and secure – regardless of what is going on in the world.
 Communicating with each other, and showing each other love, appreciation and respect are important ingredients for a positive family environment, as is cooperating and working together.
 This will require calm minds and calm hearts – all the more reason for us as parents to look after ourselves first.

 For more on this topic…